Yedelo/Keyyyyyyyy/README.md

 ## Compatibility

+This mod does not have any specific minecraft versions attached, as it only targets LWJGL's keyboard class.
+Forge should work down to whatever version LaunchWrapper was implemented (1.6.2?), Fabric may work on all versions.
+This mod was tested with 1.8-1.12.2 in the past, so these versions should be considered stable.

 |        | Base (LWJGL 2) | Spice (LWJGL 3) | moehreag (LWJGL 3) | Lumen/Lenis (LWJGL 3) |
 |--------|:--------------:|:---------------:|:------------------:|:---------------------:|